 First – While this is a very comprehensive list, I am not suggesting that it is a list of EVERYTHING you need or must/should have.
 Items listed are just personal favorites.
 For example, I have three different sets of flatware.
 The average person doesn’t need this.
 Pick one.
 Another example: you may notice there’s no blender; that’s because I haven’t found one I love.
 I will be certain to update this post when I have new things to add to my kitchen-essentials list.

 Second – Because this list is pretty extensive, I’m not going to go into great detail as to why I love each item.
 However, I will make a few small notes so you will understand why I want to recommend the items listed to everyone I know.
 If you have questions, leave them in the comments below and I’ll do my best to answer them.

 Third – I realize that it’s not ideal that every product is not pictured.
 I think this is one of those posts that’s going to develop and get better over time.
 Please bear with me.
 I wanted to get this post to you so for now, published is better than perfect.
 If there is any way I can make things easier to navigate, please let me know in the comment section below.

-Side note: Curious about more of my favorites that aren’t in the kitchen?
-You’re in luck, because I recently shared a post with all of the products I love and know you’re going to love too!
-You can find that HERE.
+Curious about more of my favorites that aren’t in the kitchen?
+You’re in luck, because I have more post like this!
+Check out some of my other favorites below:

 When it comes to tableware, my goal was to find something that matched my style, something that I could dress up or dress down, and something that I could mix and match with.
 The dinnerware collection below checks off all of those boxes and then some.
 I also have no issues with chips or scratches.
 In terms of color, white is the obvious choice for me.
 Yes, colored dishes or patterned dishes can be so much fun, but I found classic white to be best.
 Why?
 It goes with everything and your food will always look beautiful on a classic white plate.